 Visitors may walk around the precincts of Lincoln’s Inn between 7am and 7pm on weekdays and the chapel is open from 9am to 5pm, also on weekdays.
-Guided tours of the Inn’s buildings are given on the first and third Friday of every month at 2pm.
-Other tours may be booked in advance.
+Pre-booked guided tours of the Inn’s buildings are available for groups of 10–32 people from Monday to Friday.

 Property developer William Newton acquired the twelve acres of Lincoln’s Inn Fields in two stages, in 1629 and 1638, and began to erect houses on each side except the east, which backed onto the buildings of the inn.
 It is said that Newton employed Inigo Jones as the scheme’s architect but this is doubted by some.
 The only survivor from Newton’s project is Lindsey House, home of the Earl of Lindsey in the early 18th century.

 Much of the square was inappropriately redeveloped in the 19th century but more recent neo-Georgian replacements have attempted to match the earlier scale.